-In previous work (arXiv:0910.5714), we introduced the Privacy Approximation Ratio (PAR) and used it to study the privacy of protocols for second-price Vickrey auctions and Yao's millionaires problem.
-Here, we study the PARs of multiple protocols for both the disjointness problem (in which two participants, each with a private subset of $\{1, \ldots, k\}$, determine whether their sets are disjoint) and the intersection problem (in which the two participants, each with a private subset of the two participants, each with a private subset of the two participants, each with a private subset of $\{1, \ldots, k\}$, determine the intersection of their private sets).
+In previous work (DIMACS TR 2009-14), we introduced the Privacy Approximation Ratio (PAR) and used it to study the privacy of protocols for second-price Vickrey auctions and Yao's millionaires problem.
+Here, we study the PARs of multiple protocols for both the disjointness problem (in which two participants, each with a private subset of $\{1, \ldots, k\}$, determine whether their sets are disjoint) and the intersection problem (in which the two participants, each with a private subset of their private subset of their private subset of the private sets).